Elias Díaz Player Props: Rockies vs. Nationals

-After going 0-for-2 in his last game, Elias Diaz and the Colorado Rockies face the Washington Nationals (who will start Josiah Gray) at 4:10 PM ET on Thursday.
+Elias Diaz -- 1-for-4 in his last game -- will be in action for the Colorado Rockies against the Washington Nationals, with MacKenzie Gore on the mound, on April 7 at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Dodgers.
+In his last game he had a one-hit showing (1-for-4) against the Nationals.

 Elias Díaz Game Info & Props vs. the Nationals